 As an Adeptus Mechanicus player, I instantly felt a connection with the tank designs present throughout Sound of the Sky.
 These spider-legged walkers equipped with cannons are so rad and the very best of them is the Takemikazuchi, the repair of which is a slowly-developing storyline over the course of the show’s 12 episodes.

-It’s a relic of the world’s ancient past which hasn’t worked for a long time, but is being constantly worked on by the garrison’s resident genius Noël.
-When it finally sees action, it’s amazing sight made all the more memorable by Servante du Feu, a brilliant, French song played over its action scene.
+It’s a relic of the world’s ancient past which hasn’t worked for a long time, but is being constantly tinkered with by the garrison’s resident genius Noël.
+When it finally sees action, it’s an amazing sight made all the more memorable by Servante du Feu, a brilliant, French song played over its action scene.